ONCE UPON A TIME THERE WAS THE ICARE CUP

-The Coupe Icare hosts the 1st European Tandem Hang Gliding Championships, but the organizers wonder about the future of such an event and consider calling quits…
+The Coupe Icare hosts the first European Tandem Hang Gliding Championships but the organizers wonder about the future of the event and consider stopping everything...

 In the early 80s and up to the arrival of paragliding in 1986, the event evolves into something more friendly and festive.